Sean David Morton: Doctorate

-Morton uses the title "Doctor" in formal situations such as conference presentations.
+Morton used the title "Doctor" in formal situations such as conference presentations.
 The Aquarian Radio website says he received his Ph.D. in therapeutic psychology from the International Institute of Health and Spiritual Sciences in Montreal, Canada, in 2005.
 Also known as the International College of Spiritual & Psychic Sciences, this institution offers a four-part curriculum.
 The "Level V program", claimed to be the equivalent of a doctorate, requires 120 graduate credits for a fee of $40 CAN per credit.

 Work

 Between 1985 and 1996, Morton produced documentaries on subjects including the Chupacabra and Bigfoot.
 He also led tours around Area 51.
 Morton suggested that aliens from Area 51 were from "Krondac," a planet 800 light-years away.

 Morton was the subject of an article by the website UFO Watchdog, "The Shameless Psychic and His Prophecy of Lies", which threw doubt on many of Morton's claims.
 Morton filed a lawsuit against the site for libel but the case was dismissed.

 Morton also conducted workshops based on sovereign citizen ideology, in which he claimed that Americans could "emancipate" themselves from the Federal government and promoted means to wipe out mortgages, tax bills and student loans.